Beyond Elicitation: Provision-based Prompt Optimization for Knowledge-Intensive Tasks: Experiments

 \textbf{Legal Domain.} From the LexGLUE benchmark \cite{lexglue}, we select the Case Hold task evaluating models' ability to identify correct legal holdings from court decisions.
-Each instance presents an excerpt from a court decision with a masked holding statement, requiring the model to select the correct holding from five candidates.
+Each instance presents an excerpt from a court decision with a masked holding statement.